grantwill74/notes-on-algorithm-design/slides/module_2/module_2.md

 1. Simplify $O(n) + O(n^2)$
    By the first rule, $O(n) + O(n^2) = O(n + n^2) = O(n^2)$

-Notice how the higher degree term *swallows* the lower degree term.
+Notice how the higher degree term *swallows* the lower degree term with addition.

 2. Simplify $O(n) \times O(\lg n)$
    By the second rule, $O(n) \times O(\lg n) = O(n \lg n)$

+Notice how that's *not* the case with multiplication.

 ---